-- Complete 10 to 15 repetitions for 2 to 3 sets as needed.
+- Complete this exercise for 10 to 15 repetitions for 2 to 3 sets as needed.

 This is just one example of a rotator cuff exercise.
-It is a great one to start with since it is a common weak spot.
 Additionally, you can add resisted internal rotation, shoulder abduction/scaption (isometric or resisted with weight), and other exercises to help build stability.

 Professional Guidance Will Significantly Improve Your Results

-While DIY exercises are a place to start, they probably won't resolve your issues completely.
+While a DIY exercise program is one place to start, they probably won't resolve your issues completely.
 Which exercises above will fit your needs, plus numerous other options, will depend on what is specifically going on with your body.
-Additionally, some of these exercises could even exacerbate your shoulder pain, depending on your particular injury and if they're done incorrectly or with poor form.
+Additionally, some of these exercises could even exacerbate your shoulder discomfort, depending on your particular injury and if they're done incorrectly or with poor form.

-For example, a common exercise recommended for shoulder pain is a cross-body stretch.
+For example, a common stretch recommended for shoulder dysfunction is to bring your arm across the body.
 For many people, this pinches inflamed tissues in the front of the shoulder and can leave them feeling frustrated and wanting better results.

 - Be mindful of your posture throughout the day, especially when you're tired and want to "slump" into your couch or recliner and bury your nose into your favorite social media app.

-- Minimize tension in the neck and shoulders with adequate stress management, posture awareness, and allowing rest from straining activities as needed.
+- Minimize tension in the neck, upper back, and shoulders with adequate stress management, posture awareness, and allowing rest from straining activities as needed.

-- Avoid sleeping in awkward positions that strain the neck and shoulders.
+- Avoid sleeping in awkward positions that strain the neck and upper arm.

-- Ease your way into new activities that require an extensive amount of shoulder range of motion or effort (for example, painting your house with your arms overhead all week or lifting something too heavy — ouch!).
+- Ease your way into new activities and exercises that require an extensive amount of shoulder strength and range of motion or effort (for example, painting your house with your arms overhead all week or lifting something too heavy — ouch!).

-Not sure about your posture, range of motion, or strength?
-Ask!
-Talk to a physical therapist almost instantly with a virtual appointment.
+Not sure about your exercises, posture, range of motion, or strength?
+Ask for medical advice!
+Talk to a physical therapist almost instantly with a virtual appointment to prevent unnecessary injury.

 If you found yourself browsing this article, chances are good that physical therapy can help you.
-Whether you have a nagging off-and-on pain or chronic debilitating pain, a physical therapist can help you feel your best.
+Whether you have a nagging off-and-on pain, a new injury, or chronic debilitating pain, a physical therapist can help you feel your best.
 We need our shoulders for pretty much every daily activity, which becomes clear when they aren't functioning optimally.